Facebook X Instagram Youtube Pinterest TikTok

 black_death

+During these plagues, millions of people died and attempts to cure the sick never worked.
 Eruptions of mass hysteria took hold of the world during these pandemics.
 The plagues destroyed families, business, resources, and entire civilizations.
 Tragedy struck and there was no help in sight.

-The Spanish Flu
+Where Did The Spanish Flu Start?

 In the early 1900s, a plague festered in various parts of the world.
 Historians refer to this pandemic as the Spanish Flu.
 It is unknown exactly where the plague started, however, first signs of it appeared in parts of Spain (hence the nickname), Europe, America, and Asia before spreading to the rest of the world.
-Records show that this pandemic wiped out one-third of the world’s population (twenty million people).
-In America alone, a reported 675,000 people died from the disease by summer 1919.
-Entire families became ill and many children were left orphaned.

 virus under a microscope

 The disease spread so fast that many schools, churches, private homes, theaters, etc., shut down and became hospitals.
 Telephone services collapsed, garbage went uncollected, mail piled up, and funeral parlors ran out of caskets.
 The number of bodies quickly outnumbered the available resources.
 In many places, graves were dug to free the towns and cities of the rotting corpses that were piling up.
-If there wasn’t any room in the city, the bodies were sent elsewhere in the U.S. (Virginia was one of the states).
-Libraries put a halt on lending books and public officials insisted people stay indoors.
-Quarantines were established and if people had to venture out of the house, they were advised to wear masks and avoid spitting and shaking hands.

 At first, the symptoms weren’t severe.
 Patients suffered from chills, fatigue, fever, and headaches.
 However, as the months went by, symptoms began to worsen.
 Victims would have fevers as high as 105 degrees, develop pneumonia, and suffer from severe muscle and joint pain.
 Their bodies turned blue and their lungs filled up with fluid, resulting in suffocation.
-They would also get really bad coughs, foamy mouths, bleed from the ears, and vomit.
-Patients would die usually a day or two after realizing they were sick.
-In some cases, patients would die within hours.

 Three Waves

-The pandemic consisted of three waves.
+The global pandemic consisted of three waves.
 The first wave started in the spring of 1918 when reports from Europe came in.
 Then, a reported 18 severe cases of influenza occurred at the Fort, Riley army base in Kansas.
 Soldiers transported to different bases expanded the disease.

 There weren’t any serious symptoms at first.
 Reports stated that patients suffered from chills, fever, and fatigue, which would sometimes fester into pneumonia.
 However, patients usually recovered within several days.
 Response to these cases was mild compared to the second wave.